 Skip advert

 Advertisement - Article continues below

-If you do decide to order your X-Trail with seven seats like our test, only kids will really feel comfortable in the back row.
-The first issue is that the middle-row seats don’t move very far out of the way, so you need to wriggle through a small gap to access the third row’s small, firm seats – and they have limited knee and headroom.
+If you decide to order your X-Trail with seven seats like our test car, only shorter people will feel comfortable in the back row.
+The first issue is that while the rear doors open nice and wide (almost to 90 degrees, which is useful when fitting a bulky child seat), the middle-row seats don’t move very far out of the way, so you need to wriggle through a small gap to access the third row’s small, firm seats – and they have limited knee and headroom.
 The Nissan is fine for occasional use, but it isn’t a full-time seven-seater, and the Kia Sorento (which comes as standard with seven seats) will feel more spacious with seven people on board.

 The X-Trail’s boot isn’t the largest in its class.
-In the mild-hybrid model you get 585 litres of luggage space (with rear seats in an upright position) which is 81 litres more than you’ll find in the Nissan Qashqai.
+In the mild-hybrid model, you get 585 litres of luggage space (with rear seats in an upright position) which is 81 litres more than you’ll find in the Nissan Qashqai.
 The e-Power versions offer 575 litres, while there’s a further reduction to 485 litres in overall carrying capacity if you go for a seven-seat model.
-Folding the rear seats unlocks a more useful load space of around 1,300 to 1,400 litres, again depending on which powertrain you go for.
+Folding the rear seats unlocks a more useful load space of around 1,300 to 1,400 litres, depending on whether you go for the five- or seven-seat X-Trail.

 Towing

-If you’re prioritising towing ability then you’ll want to avoid the 201bhp e-Power version because it has a 670kg maximum braked trailer weight.
+If you’re prioritising towing ability, then you’ll want to avoid the front-wheel drive 201bhp e-Power version because it only has a 670kg maximum braked trailer weight.
 The 161bhp mild-hybrid model has a 2,000kg limit in five-seat guise, which is reduced to 1,800kg if you opt for a seven-seater variant.
-The top-of-the-range 210bhp e-4orce is capable of pulling up to 1,800kg, although its overall capacity is reduced to 1,650kg when configured as a seven-seat model.
+The top-of-the-range 210bhp e-Power e-4ORCE four-wheel drive is capable of pulling up to 1,800kg, although its overall capacity is reduced to 1,650kg when configured as a seven-seat model.

+Skip advert